projectsesame/sesame/design/ingressroute-design.md

 ### Enforcing Mode

 While the IngressRoute delegation allows for Administrators to limit route usage by namespace, it does not restrict where the `root` IngressRoutes can be created.
-Contour should allow for an `enforcing` mode which takes in a set of namespaces where root IngressRoutes are valid.
+Sesame should allow for an `enforcing` mode which takes in a set of namespaces where root IngressRoutes are valid.
 Only those permitted to operate in those namespaces can therefore create virtual hosts and delegate the permission to operate on them to other namespaces.
 This would most likely be accomplished with a command line flag (`--root-namespaces=[]`) or ConfigMap.

 ### Disable v1beta1.Ingress

-In the scenario where teams want to utilize the `IngressRoute` CRD it may be beneficial to disable Contour from processing `Ingress` resources.
+In the scenario where teams want to utilize the `IngressRoute` CRD it may be beneficial to disable Sesame from processing `Ingress` resources.
 This can be accomplished by restricting users via RBAC from having permissions to create these types of resources.

 ## Reporting status